Erfan-Ahmadi/BokehDepthOfField/README.md

   <img src="https://github.com/Erfan-Ahmadi/BokehDepthOfField/raw/master/screenshots/simulation/circular-dof/2.jpg" alt="" width="400"/>
 </p>

+### 2. Practical Gather-based Bokeh Depth of Field

+- [x] Computation in 1/2 Resolution
+- [ ] Seperable Filter
+- [x] Seperate Near and Far
+- [x] Multiple Passess
+- [x] Scatter-as-Gather

+**Practical Gather-Based Depth of Field** which is fully described in [GPU-Zen Book](https://www.amazon.com/GPU-Zen-Advanced-Rendering-Techniques-ebook/dp/B0711SD1DW).

+This approach is also Gather-Based but the sampling and computation is **not** seperable and is circular sampling with 48 samples.

 - [Practical Gather-based Bokeh Depth of Field](https://github.com/Erfan-Ahmadi/BokehDepthOfField/tree/master/src/GatherBasedBokeh)
 <p align="center">
   <img src="https://github.com/Erfan-Ahmadi/BokehDepthOfField/raw/master/screenshots/simulation/gather-based/1.jpg" alt="" width="400"/>
   <img src="https://github.com/Erfan-Ahmadi/BokehDepthOfField/raw/master/screenshots/simulation/gather-based/3.jpg" alt="" width="400"/>
 </p>

+### 3. Single Pass Depth of Field

+- [ ] Computation in 1/2 Resolution
+- [x] Computation in Full Resolution
+- [ ] Seperable Filter
+- [ ] Seperate Near and Far
+- [x] Single Pass
+- [x] Scatter-as-Gather

+**Depth of Field in a Single Pass** which is described in Dennis Gustafsson awsome [blog post](http://blog.tuxedolabs.com/2018/05/04/bokeh-depth-of-field-in-single-pass.html).

+This Depth of Field effect is done in a **Single Pass**.

+Due to this technique being in full-res and needing a lot more sample and calculations It performance is now worse than the other two.

+There are a lot of optimizations for this technique but since I forced it to be in a single pass my hands were tight (by myself).

 - [Single Pass Depth of Field](https://github.com/Erfan-Ahmadi/BokehDepthOfField/tree/master/src/SinglePassBokeh)
 <p align="center">